PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Artificial Intelligence/llm-glossary.md

 <title>Large Language Models (LLMs) Glossary</title>

-An LLM is an application that uses a [neural network](/pages/ai-glossary#neuralnetwork)
+An LLM is an application that uses a [neural network](/pages/ai-glossary#neuralnetwork) that is trained with a large set of sentences to predict the next word that follows from an input sentence.
+This NN is called a [Transformer](#transformer).

+More specifically, a [Vocabulary]() is used to convert (or [tokenize](#tokenization)) an English sentence into an array of numbers (called a [sequence](#sequence)), where each number is the index of a word.
+The sequence is fed into the transformer to predict the score for each word that it might come next.
+The best score is chosen and the output index of that winner determines the token.
+The token is printed, appended to the input sequence, and fed back in to get the next probable token.